mayorD19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-A script to divide the variable power by the variable divide.
 10-A script that displays the result of BREATH to the power LOVE.
 11-A script that converts binary into base 10.
+12-A script that prints combination of letter except oo.